Divyajadav/SMS-SPAM-DETECTION-/README.md

-# SMS SPAM DETECTION USIONG NLP SYSTEM
+# SMS SPAM DETECTION USING NLP SYSTEM

 ## Overview
 SMS Spam Detection is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
 The model is built using Python and deployed on the web using Streamlit.